Fzainn/NGS-Pipeline/README.md

 ##Genome Annotation
 Will use BUSCO (Benchmarking Universal Single-Copy Orthologs) is a tool that helps you assess the quality of your genome annotation.
-It does this by looking for specific genes that are expected to be present in all organisms of a particular group. [read more about it](https://academic.oup.com/bioinformatics/article/31/19/3210/211866?login=false). then we will use 'Agustus' that uses a combination of computational and statistical methods to predict the locations of genes within a DNA sequence.
+It does this by looking for specific genes that are expected to be present in all organisms of a particular group. [read more about it](https://busco.ezlab.org/busco_userguide.html). then we will use 'Agustus' that uses a combination of computational and statistical methods to predict the locations of genes within a DNA sequence.
 It is a popular tool for gene prediction in eukaryotic organisms[Augustus](https://bioinf.uni-greifswald.de/augustus/).
+*Why busco is important?*
+    * As it is identifying missing genes, check if the important genes are present or not by flagging them.
+    * check fragmentation, if the genes are broken into pieces.
+    * Evaluate annotation quality, gives quantitative measure of how complete and accurate your annotation is.

     #create new env and install busco and agustus
     conda create --yes -n annos busco